2014/15 SCC Transfer Success Center Workshops

+2014/15 SCC Transfer Success Center Workshops

 Application Review Appointments:

 Once you've completely filled out your university applications, the Transfer Center staff will be happy to review them before you submit the app to the university (most can't be edited after submission!).
-During our posted review sessions, simply walk-in and open your app on our computers or bring your own laptop if you prefer - we have wifi.
-We can review most apps in just a few minutes, and no appointment is needed for this service.
-Application Review sessions will be held in room E-307 unless otherwise posted here.
+Use our computers or bring your own laptop if you prefer - we have wifi - and we can review most apps in just a few minutes.

 Cal State and UC Application Workshop: